A. FACULTY OF ARTS REQUIREMENTS

 - Students should select a language of study that will assist them with their research on an understanding of the world.
 Culture courses offered in English by language departments cannot be used toward this requirement.

 - Apart from International Relations 501, the core courses should be taken early in a student's program.
-International Relations 501 is open to all students after their second year, and after they have completed 301.

 - Students may take International Relations 597 (Independent Study) or existing Departmental independent study courses from their declared clusters, but only 3 units (0.5 full-course equivalent) may be counted towards the Major.
 Any proposed syllabus for such independent study, whether International Relations 597 or existing departmental independent study courses, must be approved by the Program Director.
 Students may include Geography 397 (Regional Geography of Selected World Areas) and 592 (Overseas Field Studies in Social and Economic Geography) in their regional electives, with the permission of the Program Director, provided the region(s) covered are relevant to their declared group electives.
 Questions about requirements may be directed to the Program Director.